 The Omaha World Herald recognizes students throughout the state for academic achievement.
-Students with an ACT of 32 or better or an SAT of 2120 or better are nominated for the All-State Academic teams.
+Each Nebraska high school nominates students and the Omaha World Herald selects First Team, Second Team, and All-State Academic teams.
 Students are featured in a special feature section in May.